DylanGangat/easybank-landing-page/README.md

-# Frontend Mentor - Fylo dark theme landing page solution
+# Frontend Mentor - Easybank landing page solution

-This is a solution to the [Fylo dark theme landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/fylo-dark-theme-landing-page-5ca5f2d21e82137ec91a50fd).
+This is a solution to the [Easybank landing page challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/easybank-landing-page-WaUhkoDN).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.

 ## Table of contents 📑